alexteghipco/brainSurfer/README.md

 You can also install this toolbox as an easier to use matlab app [here](https://www.mathworks.com/matlabcentral/fileexchange/91485-brainsurfer_1 "Mathworks File Exchange").
 Be warned though, it's a little bit more buggy.

 Please email me if you run into any bugs or problems @ alex.teghipco@uci.edu!

+# Quick tutorial for actually getting started

+# Dependencies, organization, standalone scripts

+BrainSurfer has a number of dependencies that are packaged with it thanks to the generosity of the original authors (more on that shortly).
+To the extent of my knowledge, all of this software is free to modify and distribute, and the original licenses are provided along with the code.

+1) The main script in the GUI (brainSurfer.m) organizes variables that are passed on to patchUnderlay.m and patchOverlay.m, which handle most of the hard work.
+These function relies on several other functions that are all packed in ./scripts/patch.
+You can use these scripts on their own.

+2) Brains that are used to generate preselected underlays are found in ./brains.
+These come from [freesurfer](https://surfer.nmr.mgh.harvard.edu) and the [connectome workbench](https://www.humanconnectome.org/software/connectome-workbench).
+New colormaps that you create, and that brainSurfer will automatically load on startup are contained in ./colormaps.
+Buttons loaded into the GUI can be found in ./buttons.
+If you would like to test some maps in brainSurfer because you don't have any of your own, navigate to ./brainMapsforTesting.

+3) When brainSurfer projects files into surface space from volume space, it uses scripts in ./scripts/import/Wu2017RegistrationFusion.
+This projection uses a registration fusion approach documentated in: Wu J, Ngo GH, Greve DN, Li J, He T, Fischl B, Eickhoff SB, Yeo BTT.
+Accurate nonlinear mapping between MNI volumetric and FreeSurfer surface coordinate systems, Human Brain Mapping 39:3793–3808, 2018.
+Code for this procedure is redistributed with brainSurfer but can be found here: https://github.com/ThomasYeoLab/CBIG.
+From my experience, this transformation method seems to produce much better results.
+If you want to implement/understand/try more conventional methods for transforming between volume and surface space, see the Atlas transformation tutorial in the NiftiMatlabTutorial repository. *NOTE* strategies for registering data are handled by original scripts in ./scripts/import.
+Make sure to read what they do carefully.

+4) brainSurfer uses code packaged with freesurfer and the [connectome workbench](https://github.com/Washington-University/workbench) to load in/save data.
+The same freesurfer code is also used by the registration fusion scripts.
+These scripts are provided in ./scripts/FS.
+License can be found within the scripts themselves.
+NOTE: some of these scripts have been lightly edited in order to work in Windows OS without requiring a shell environment (e.g., load nifti).

+4) brainSurfer comes baked in with many different colormaps.
+All the scripts for generating these colormaps can be found in ./scripts/colors.
+The scripts in  ./scripts/cbrewer and ./scripts/colors/MatPlotLib as well as ./scripts/colors/cmocean.m are all provided with their respective licenses and help generate some starting color schemes.
+The script ./scripts/colorscolorcubes.m helps generate a 3d colormap and was written by MATLAB, but heavily edited.
+The script ./scripts/colors/customColorMapInterp.m interpolates between colors and generates colormaps.

+5) brainsurfer also comes with some scripts for converting between TAL and MNI space (as well as the possibility for converting/applying any transformation matrix).
+All of the scripts to do this are provided in ./scripts/convert.